lightstep/integrations/collector/nats/examples/compose/README.md

     docker-compose up -d
     ```
 3. **Access the NATS dashboard**: Depending on your setup, typically you can visit a web UI to manage and observe NATS.
 In our case, you can NATS node 1 dashboard at `http://localhost:8222/`.
-4. **Monitor NATS Metrics in Lightstep**: After setting things up, NATS metrics should start populating in your Lightstep dashboard.
+4. **Monitor NATS Metrics in Cloud Observability**: After setting things up, NATS metrics should start populating in your Cloud Observability dashboard.
 5. **Shutting down the monitoring setup**:
     ```bash
     docker-compose down